Surf

 Queensland Country Team

 The Queensland Country (under-13 to under-17) representative team is selected each year based on results achieved at the North Australian Championships.
-The team comprises of 40 competitors, with five males and five females selected from each age group – under-13, under-14, under-15 and under-17.
+The team consist of 48 competitors, six mal and six female team selection is restricted to lifesavers from clubs located within the Wide Bay Capricorn, North Barrier, and North Queensland branches.
 The team competes annually at the Queensland Interbranch Championships against Sunshine Coast, South Coast and Point Danger branches.